 Successful data exfiltration requires a robust and proactive investigative response and mitigation.
-For instance, when data exfiltration is suspected, cybersecurity insurance companies often require a forensic investigation as part of the settlement process.
-Cybersecurity insurers are increasingly reluctant to pay without an investigation.
+For instance, when data exfiltration is suspected, insurance companies often require a forensic investigation as part of the settlement process.
+Insurers are increasingly reluctant to pay without an investigation.

 Forensic investigations also can uncover deficiencies and weaknesses in an organization’s cybersecurity planning and execution and form the basis for a robust post-breach cybersecurity assessment.
 A formal post-breach cybersecurity assessment has three phases.

 Phase 1: Systems/Architecture Review

 During this phase, the primary objective is to review current documentation, e.g., data flows and network diagrams, systems inventory and configurations, security policies and procedures, to gain a full understanding of the cybersecurity environment.
 Missing documentation is noted.
 A full network and systems architecture review may be conducted—along with network and system security testing—to identify vulnerabilities and document inconsistencies.

 A formal review of cybersecurity processes and controls should be performed using a robust, risk-based and generally accepted framework, e.g., the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF), ISO 17799, SANS 20.